edgonzalesjr/Phishing-Unfolding/README.md

 <br/>
 <img src="https://imgur.com/eC2QZbT.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
-<b>Write the case and close the alert.</b>
+<b>Document the case and close the alert.</b>
 <br/>

+- Suspicious Attachment found in email
 <p align="center">
 <img src="https://imgur.com/UNzF3Sp.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
 <img src="https://imgur.com/7zlMhWs.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
-<b>We'll have next alert and take a look at the descriptions and take ownership.</b>
+<b>We will have the next alert, review the descriptions and take ownership.</b>
 <br/>

 <p align="center">
 <img src="https://imgur.com/EvcKu3Z.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
-<b>There's an attachment in the email which is a Powershell script.
-Let's take a look with a notepad on the Analyst VM.
-The script doesn't seems malicious and it is indeed a script for automating Windows update.</b>
+<b>There is an attachment in the email that contains a PowerShell script.
+Let's examine it using Notepad on the Analyst VM.
+The script does not appear to be malicious and is actually designed for automating Windows updates.</b>
 <br/>

 <p align="center">